classic-terra/documents/proposals/lunc-usdc-prop.md

-## Phased Approach to Establish On-Chain Liquidity for USDC on Terra Classic
+## Structured Approach to Establish On-Chain Liquidity for USDC on Terra Classic

 ### Motivation